LeoArrr/hangman-prompt-sync/README.md

 ## Day 1: July 15, 2024

 ### Project Overview
-Today, we began development on a Hangman game using JavaScript.
+Today, I began development on a Hangman game using JavaScript.
 The game allows users to select a topic (Music, City, or Animal) and guess letters to uncover a randomly chosen word from that topic.

 ### Features Implemented
 - Created a `hangman` object with properties for topics, word, guessed letters, attempts, and lifespan.